davatorium/rofi/doc/rofi.1.markdown

 Make rofi steal focus on launch and restore close to window that held it when launched.

+`-refilter-timeout-limit`

+The limit of elements that is used to switch from instant to delayed filter mode.

+  Default: 8192

 ### Matching

 `-matching` *method*